Abstraqt: Analysis of Quantum Circuits via Abstract Stabilizer Simulation: Introduction

 Stabilizer simulation~\cite{gottesmanHeisenberg1998} is a promising technique for efficient classical simulation of quantum circuits consisting exclusively of \emph{Clifford} gates.
 Unfortunately, generalizing stabilizer simulation to arbitrary circuits including non-Clifford gates requires exponential time~\cite{aaronson_improved_2004,gottesmantypes,kissinger_simulating_2022,bravyi_simulation_2019,pashayan_fast_2022,kissinger_classical_2022}.
 Specifically, the first such generalization by Aaronson and Gottesman~\cite[\secref{VII-C}]{aaronson_improved_2004} tracks the quantum state $\rho$ at any point in the quantum circuit as a sum whose number of summands $m$ grows exponentially with the number of non-Clifford gates:

 Here, while $c_i$, $P_i$, $b_{ij}$, and $Q_j$ can be represented efficiently (see \cref{sec:background}), the overall representation is inefficient due to exponentially large $m$.

-\para{Abstraction} The key idea of this work is to avoid tracking the exact state $\rho$ of a quantum system and instead only track key aspects of $\rho$, by \emph{over-approximating} the set of possible summands.
+\para{Abstraction} The key idea of \tool is to avoid tracking the exact state $\rho$ of a quantum system and instead only track key aspects of $\rho$.
 To this end, we rely on the established framework of abstract interpretation~\cite{cousotAbstract1977,cousot1992abstract}, which is traditionally used to analyze classical programs~\cite{blanchet_static_2003,logozzo_pentagons_2010} or neural networks~\cite{gehr_ai2_2018} by describing sets of possible states without explicitly enumerating all of them.
-Here, we use abstract interpretation to describe sets of possible summands.
+Here, we use abstract interpretation to describe the set of quantum states that could occur at a specific point during execution of a circuit, by \emph{over-approximating} the summands that could occur in any of those quantum states $\rho$.

-\para{Merging Summands} This allows us to curb the exponential blow-up of stabilizer simulation by merging multiple summands in \cref{eq:intro-rho} into a single summand which over-approximates all covered summands, at the cost of lost precision.
+\para{Merging Summands} This allows us to curb the exponential blow-up of stabilizer simulation by merging multiple summands in \cref{eq:intro-rho} into an abstract single summand which over-approximates all summands, at the cost of lost precision.
 The key technical challenge addressed by our work is designing a suitable \emph{abstract domain} to describe sets of summands, accompanied by the corresponding \emph{abstract transformers} to over-approximate the actions performed by the original exponential stabilizer simulation on individual summands.

 As a result, our approach is both efficient and exact on Clifford circuits, as these circuits never require merging summands.
 On non-Clifford circuits, merging summands trades precision for efficiency.
 Moreover, our approach naturally allows us to merge the possible outcomes of a measurement into a single abstract state, preventing an exponential path explosion when simulating multiple internal measurements.